Western Peak 2 (3,220 m) and Western Peak 3 (3,185 m)

 Snowy landscapes

 Itinerary 15.
-South mouth of the Vielha tunnel (Vielha Hospital) - Molières Peak - North mouth of the Vielha tunnel (MBEA, S3.
-1,384 m).
+Vielha Tunnel South Entrance (Vielha Hospital) - Molières Peak - Vielha Tunnel North Entrance (MBEA, S3, 1,384 m).